shundhammer/qdirstat/scripts/pkg-tools/README.md

 they do their job).
 See them more as an inspiration of what can be done with QDirStat and its tools rather than a production-ready solution.

-If you decide that you do want to use them in a production environment, more power to you, but please be very careful, and no complaints. ;-)
+If you decide that you do want to use them in a production environment, then more power to you, but please be very careful, and no complaints. ;-)